This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

 There are thankfully several things we can do right now that can near instantly help with dog food aggression:

-If the reason that your dog is aggressive with food is simply due to the fact that it doesn't know when its next meal is coming, you simply need to make sure you feed your dog at the same time everyday.
+If the reason food aggression in a dog is simply due to the fact that it doesn't know when its next meal is coming, you simply need to make sure you feed your dog at the same time everyday.

 Dogs generally have good internal clocks, which makes routine and consistency easy for them.